Blendify/blender-manual/blender_docs/manual/physics/soft_body/forces/exterior.rst

 What happens?
 The cube moves in negative Z direction.
 Each of its eight vertices is affected by a global, constant force -- the gravitation.
-Gravitation without friction is independent from the weight of an object, so each object you would use as a Soft Body here would fall with the same acceleration.
+Gravitation without friction is independent from the weight of an object, so each object you would use as a soft body here would fall with the same acceleration.
 The object does not deform,
 because every vertex moves with the same speed in the same direction.